saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 ### The Configuration File

-Once you have SauceCTL running, open the project directory that you created for your test project.
+Once you have Saucectl running, open the project directory that you created for your test project.
 Take a look at the project files inside.

 <img src="assets/TRT1.03C.png" alt="Project directory setup" width="500"/>